-Refrigerate fresh eggs until you are DELTA ROLL AND TO COLL I to food immediately after cooking, either by placing it in the refrigerator or by using the ice-water bath just described.
+Refrigerate fresh eggs until you are DELETAg BROEOU the food

+immediately after cooking, either by placing it in the refrigerator or by using the ice-water bath just described.

 Freezer Storage Tips

 The freezer temperature should be 0°F or lower.
 If your freezer is separate from the refrigerator, check it every day or two to be sure that it is operating.